Usage

 configure system ip management pattern pattern

-remove IPv6 addresses, you can use !*:*.
-If an interface name
+can be selected.
+To remove IPv6 addresses, use !*:*.
+If an

-is matched, the first IPv4 address and the first IPv6 address
+interface name is matched, the first IPv4 address and the

 unconfigure system ip management pattern